JanssenProject/jans/README.md

 ...

 ClientSideService client = ScimClientFactory.getClient(
-      "https://your-jans-server/jans-scim/restv1"   // The base path of the service , "https://your-jans-server/.well-known/openid-configuration"   // The metadata url of the authorization server , "6a931fba-a55a-42ac-9154-5e44a7dfda77"    // The OAuth client ID
+      "https://your-jans-server/jans-scim/restv1"   // Base path of the service , "https://your-jans-server/.well-known/openid-configuration"   // Metadata url of the authorization server
+    , "6a931fba-a55a-42ac-9154-5e44a7dfda77"    // OAuth client ID
-    , "FBI_CIA_KGB_MI6"    // The client secret
+    , "FBI_CIA_KGB_MI6"    // Client secret
     );
 ```

 In the code above, it is assumed the client referenced uses `client_secret_basic`.
-Here you can use the already bundled client, otherwise see [Where to go from here](#where-to-go-from-here).
+Here you can use the already bundled client, otherwise see ["Where to go next"](#where-to-go-next).

 #### Perform an operation